aliascash/alias-wallet-archive/README.md

 Additionally, you'll need a C/C++ compiler and the basic dependencies needed for any kind of development.
 On most Linux distributions there is a metapackage that installs these.
 On macOS this means you will need Xcode and the Command Line Tools.

+To build a GUI wallet for **All platforms (Ignore if you just want to build a CLI/Non GUI version of the wallet)**:

+    If you are trying to compile the GUI wallet.
+Install Qt from https://www.qt.io/download-qt-installer and write down the installation path to use in the below ./configure command.
+Make sure to pick QtWebEngine as well when installing Qt

 To check all dependencies and install missing ones on **Debian/Ubuntu/Mint/etc**:

     apt install build-essential libssl-dev libevent-dev libseccomp-dev libcap-dev pkg-config autoconf libtool

-To build a GUI wallet for **Debian/Ubuntu/Mint/etc**:

-    Work in progress

 To check all dependencies and install missing ones on **Arch Linux**: